Stephen Glenn Steve Martin was born on August 14, 1945 and is an American actor, comedian, writer, producer, and musician.

 Steve Martin met with military service men and women all over the region signing thousands of autographs and posing for pictures.

-On July 28, 2007, Steve Martin married writer and a former The New Yorker staff member Anne Stringfield.
+On July 28,2007, Steve Martin married writer and former New Yorker staff member Anne Stringfield.

-In December 2012, Steve Martin became a father when Stringfield gave birth to a daughter.
+In December 2012, Steve Martin became a father when Stringfield gave birth to their daughter.

 Steve Martin has been an avid art collector since 1968, when he bought a print by Ed Ruscha.